benal20/Agenda.gml/README.md

   finished_animating = true
 })
 ```
-After the chain reaches its 'and_finally' callback, the chain's source Todo will `complete` itself.
+After the chain reaches its `and_finally` callback, the chain's source Todo will `complete` itself.
 <br>Notice how no callback is passed into `and_finally` here.
-As long as `and_finally` is chained onto the last agenda, the source Todo will be completed whether a callback is passed or not.
+As long as the final Agenda in a chain has `and_finally` chained onto it, the source Todo will be completed whether a callback is passed or not.

 ___